Jafer118/pixel-jump-bug-runner-game/README.md

 # pixel-jump-bug-runner-game
 2d runner game
+Handleiding: Pixel Jump: De Bug-Runner (Updated Edition)
-What you need in your folder
+1. What You Need in Your Folder

 Put all these files together in one single folder:

-    index.html – The game layout and screen
+    index.html – The game layout, canvas, and screens.

-    style.css – The retro pixel styling
+    style.css – The retro pixel styling and UI design.

-    script.js – The core logic for jumping, gravity, and collisions
+    script.js – The core game logic (jumping, flying, shooting, gravity, and collision detection).

-    speler.png – The blue character with the graduation cap
+    speler.png – The student character with the graduation cap.

-    bug.png – The red bug with the 404 error
+    bug.png – The red bug with the 404 error.

-How to play
+2. How to Play & Controls

-    Double-click index.html to open it right in Chrome, Firefox, or Edge.
+You don't need XAMPP or any local server just to play the game; simply double-click index.html to open it right in Chrome, Firefox, or Edge.

+    Runner Mode (Phase 1):

-    Press the spacebar or click/tap on the screen to jump over those incoming red bugs.
+        Spacebar or Click/Tap: Jump over incoming red 404-bugs or shoot projectiles.

+    Boss Fight / Flight Mode (Phase 2):

+        W Key: Move your airplane/character up.

+        S Key: Move your airplane/character down.

-    If you crash, your final score pops up and you can hit restart to try again.
+    Game Over: If you crash into a bug or boss obstacle, your final score pops up immediately, and you can hit the restart button to try again.

-Connecting the database later
+3. Connecting the Database (Backend)

-You only need XAMPP and PHP/MySQL when you're actually ready to save those highscores to your database tables (Gebruikers, Scores, Skins, Instellingen).
-For just testing and playing the game itself, opening the HTML file directly in your browser is enough.
+You only need XAMPP, PHP, and MySQL when you are actually ready to save those highscores to your database tables (Gebruikers, Scores, Skins, Instellingen).
+For regular testing, playing, and showing the game off during the hackathon, opening the HTML file directly in your browser is more than enough!

+Wil je dat ik deze Engelse handleiding meteen voor je in Google Docs aanmaak zodat je hem kunt inleveren?